henrikuiuc/is477_project/README.md

-# is477_project
+## Crude Oil Volatility and Inflation: A Notable Relationship?
-Repository for IS477 project.
+A Repository for IS477 project.

+# Contributors
+- Henrik Weidemanis
+- Andres Bustamente

+# Summary